AramKoorn/swifty/README.md

 # Minimum viable features to release
 - Be able to create a dataframe from random data ✓
-- Subsripting
+- Subsripting ✓
-- Make a concat function
+- Make a concat function ✓
+- create an update data based on index function
 - read and write CSV files
-- Proper unit tests
+  1. Should be read in relative to your root directory
+  2. Writing to csv should also be relarive from cwd
 - Rename columns ✓
 - drop columns ✓
 - filter DataFrame based of pattern ✓
 - Be able to do operations on columns
 - Get DataFrame dimensions ✓
 - Query data
+- Replace values condtional

+# Always ongoing
+- Write Unit tests
 - Documentation
-- Replace values condtional

-# Unit testing framework

 # Nice to haves
 - Slicing
+- Be able to work with dates
+- Convert column to different type